Isaac-opz/Isaac-opz/README.md

 Hello!
 My name is Isaac.
 I want to take a moment to **thank you** for visiting my GitHub profile.
 Your time and interest in my work are truly appreciated.

-I'm a second-year Data & AI Engineering student and a passionate tech enthusiast.
+I'm a third-year Data & AI Engineering student and a passionate tech enthusiast.
 I love exploring new technologies and pushing the boundaries of what's possible in the world of coding and tech.
 I believe that continuous learning and growth are essential in this ever-evolving field.

 If you have any questions about the technologies I use, such as `Python`, `Docker`, or `Git`, please don't hesitate to reach out.
 I'm here to help and share my knowledge with you.